 This article will provide you with clear, actionable knowledge that you need to take the best steps for your next video.
 We’ve reviewed more than a hundred video stats out there and identified seven of the most important video statistics for 2020 to help you understand how to navigate the latest video trends with your video marketing and outreach strategy this year.

-Read on as we unpack each video statistic along with useful tips and takeaways you’ll want to know to effectively deliver video in 2020.
+Check out the infographic for a summary and then read on as we unpack each video statistic.
+We’ve also provided some useful tips and takeaways you’ll want to know to effectively deliver video in 2020.

 1. People spend an average of 2.6x more time on pages with video than without